eliquious/Ukulele/README.md

 Description
 -----------

 Streams and Collections can be created using the `CREATE` statement.
-Future versions may include the optional `FROM` and `WHERE` clauses.
 If it already exists, nothing happens.
 Functions will be overridden by default.
 Global or session variables can be created this way as well.
 Global variables are signified by a `@` prefix;
 All options specified must be contained within a single JSON object.